Chenhui88569/Computational-analysis-of-5-fluorouracil-anti-tumor-activity/README.md

 ## Resistance analysis
 Functions in the folder are for resistance analysis.
-The main function is
+The main function is  @Resistance_main_PlotForPaper.m
 ## Plot figures
-functions for plotting the figures shown in the paper
+Functions for plotting the figures are put in the paper.
+The scripts are @PlotAllIntermediates.m, @PlotAllTGIModels.m, and @PlotMutIDose_DSB_Ana.m
 ## parameter estimation
-@EstimateTumorGrowth_kinetics :  function used for estimating parameters in TGI model for the untreated group.
+Functions for estimating parameters for each submodel are included.
+The main functions are kinetics_dNTP_main.m kinetics_DSB_main.m kinetics_PKand3to10_main.m kinetics_TumorVolume_main.m.
+We conduct the sequential parameter estimation because it is computationally infeasible to estimate all the parameters once and all.
-@EstimateTumorGrowth_plot :  function used for estimating parameters in TGI model for the untreated group.
+## Time